 British Museum, London

-The virtual tour consists of a 360-degree view of the individual rooms, and you can even select the rooms you wish to explore.
-The quality of the virtual tour is incredible, with so much detail and colour bouncing through your screen, it really feels like you’re in the Sistine Chapel.
+The quality of the virtual tour is incredible, with so much detail and colour bouncing through your screen.
+It really does feel like you’re in the Sistine Chapel.

 Smithsonian National Museum of Natural History, Washington DC